Top

 A statutory rape conviction in Texas can affect many parts of your life.
 You will have to register as a sex offender, which can limit where you live and work.
 This registration is public, meaning anyone can access this information.
 You might also lose certain civil rights, such as the right to vote or own a firearm.
 Additionally, you may face social stigma and challenges in personal relationships.
 These consequences can be long-lasting, impacting your reputation and future opportunities.

-What is the Criminal Process for Statutory Rape Charges in Texas?
+What Is the Criminal Process for Statutory Rape Charges in Texas?

 If you are investigated or charged with statutory rape in Texas, the process starts with an arrest or an investigation by law enforcement.
 You may be questioned, and evidence will be collected.
 After the investigation, you may be arrested and taken to jail.
 During this time, you have the right to remain silent and to get a lawyer.
 At your arraignment, the charges against you will be read, and you will enter a plea of guilty, not guilty, or no contest.
 If you plead not guilty, the case moves to pre-trial, where both sides exchange evidence and build their cases.